g-andrade/locus/doc/locus.md

 the relevant data and with place names localized in English (when applicable.)
 - `{error, not_found}` if no data was found for this `Address`.
-- `{error, invalid_address}` if `Address` is not either a `inet:ip_address()` tuple or a valid text representation of an IP address.
+- `{error, invalid_address}` if `Address` is not either a `inet:ip_address()` tuple or a valid textual representation of an IP address.
 - `{error, database_unknown}` if the database loader for `DatabaseId` hasn't been started.
 - `{error, database_not_loaded}` if the database hasn't yet been loaded.
 - `{error, ipv4_database}` if `Address` represents an IPv6 address and the database